Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 I originally got stuck attempting to find a way to decrypt QUIC packets without an SSHKEYLOG file and spent a good 30 minutes going down that rabbithole.

-Eventually, I viewed the Protocol Hierarchy Statistics in wireshark and noticed that there was a fiew ICMP packets I missed previously:
+Eventually, I viewed the Protocol Hierarchy Statistics in wireshark and noticed that there was a few ICMP packets I missed previously:

 ![image](https://user-images.githubusercontent.com/101006959/232649748-c56bd9c7-5506-4107-ada5-1db9e6d56e9f.png)